 Visiting Thien Mu Pagoda

-While it might not seem as impressive as the royal tomb architect or even the Imperial City, the Thien Mu Pagoda serves as an “unofficial symbol” of Hue city.
+While it might not seem as impressive as the royal tomb architect or even the Imperial city, Thien Mu Pagoda serves as an unofficial symbol of Hue city.

 Walk the forbidden grounds of the Citadel